 What does the curriculum contain?

 This course leads to a diploma recognised by the Hospitality industry.
-During the course as a Professional Chef (level 2)you have practical classes once a week at the Horeca Academie.
-The rest of the time you spend working in a kitchen as an apprentice chef.
-For the whole year you will attend a special apprenticeship program in a restaurant.
+During the course as a Professional Chef (level 2) you have practical cooking classes once a week at the Horeca Academie.
+The rest of the time you spend working in a kitchen as a beginner chef.
+Throughout the entire duration of your training you will work in a restaurant kitchen.
 At the Horeca Academie, all our courses have been developed in close collaboration with the industry.
 Our teachers are professionals from the industry.
 We are committed to innovation and stay on top of any new developments in the culinary industry.
 At the Horeca Academie our curriculum contains mainly a hands on and practical approach.

 Throughout the 10 months tuition, you attend classes once a week.
-Always the same day in the week, so this does not affect your apprentice schedule.
+Always the same day in the week, so this does not affect your workschedule.

 The classes are threefold.